codepath/web103_finalproject/README.md

 Backend Features

-- [ ] The web app implements at least one of each of the following database relationship in Postgres:
+- [✅] The web app implements at least one of each of the following database relationships in Postgres:
     - [ ] one-to-many
-    - [ ] many-to-many with a join table
+    - [✅] many-to-many with a join table
-- [ ] The web app implements a well-designed RESTful API that:
+- [✅] The web app implements a well-designed RESTful API that:
-    - [ ] Can respond to at least one of each type of request: GET, POST, PATCH, and DELETE.
+    - [✅] Can respond to at least one of each type of request: GET, POST, PATCH, and DELETE.
-    - [ ] Implements proper naming conventions for routes.
+    - [✅] Implements proper naming conventions for routes.
 - [✅] The web app implements the ability to reset the database to its default state.

 Frontend Features

 - [✅] The web app implements at least one redirection.
-- [ ] The web app implements at least one interaction that the user can initiate and complete on the same page without navigating to a new page.
+- [✅] The web app implements at least one interaction that the user can initiate and complete on the same page without navigating to a new page.
 - [✅] The web app uses dynamic frontend routes created with React Router.
 - [ ] The web app uses hierarchically designed React components:
     - [✅] Components are broken down into categories, including page and component types.